xiaopv/xiaopv.github.io/_pages/about.md

 About me
 ======

-I am currently a Professor of Mathematics at Utica University in Utica, NY.
+I am currently a Professor of Mathematics and the chair of math department at Utica University in Utica, NY.
 My main research interest is arithmetic algebraic geometry and number theory.
 In particular, I am interested in the classification of <var>F</var>-crystals over an algebraically closed field of positive characteristic.
 I am also interested in inquiry-based learning in undergraduate education.
 In my spare time, I enjoy classical music, alpine skiing, collecting stamps, and root for Manchester United.

 About my name
 ======